Virtual Symposium Series

 Week 3 – May 19-23, “Data: Art Informing Science & Life”

-A collaboration of heart and mind for our future.
-Tickets on Eventbrite here.
+Seeking a collaboration of heart and mind for our future.

 Week 4 – May 26-30, “Balance, Harmony, and Conflict”

-Lisjan-Ohlone Tribal Spokesperson Corrina Gould speaks on responsibility, reciprocity, and what it means to be in a “right relationship”; and peace activist William Berger tells the inspiring journey of post-genocidal Rwanda towards reconciliation among its former combatants.
+Lisjan-Ohlone Tribal Spokesperson Corrina Gould discusses responsibility and reciprocity on stolen homelands by asking what it means to be in a right relationship, how we can contribute to the restoring and re-storying of the land even through small acts.
 Presentation streaming begins May 26, live Q&A discussion Sunday, May 30.
-Donation based tickets available here.

 Week 5 – June 2-6, “Architecture as Esotericism in Wood and Stone”